 For VA investigators, their VA CITI certificates are accepted as documentation of human subjects protection training certification.
 These certificates should be emailed to firstname.lastname@example.org or faxed to the IRB office (617-638-7234) with a cover letter requesting that this training be accepted as initial certification. **Please do NOT attach training certificates to INSPIR applications.

-Initial certification also requires completion of the BUMC HIPAA module.
+Initial certification also requires completion of the BUMC HIPAA and Research Data Security course.
 This training and certification is done through CITI.
-Whether your Human Subjects Protection Training certificate is from BUMC/BMC CITI or from another institution (including the VA), everyone must complete the CITI BUMC/BMC Research HIPAA Module before they can be approved to perform human research at BUMC/BMC.
+Whether your Human Subjects Protection Training certificate is from BUMC/BMC CITI or from another institution (including the VA), everyone must complete the CITI BUMC HIPAA and Research Data Security course before they can be approved to perform human research at BUMC/BMC.

 Go to the CITI website (as described here).
-From the list of available courses (see image below), select “BUMC HIPAA Module.”
+From the list of available courses (see image below), select “BUMC HIPAA and Research Data Security.”
 When you have completed the module, CITI automatically sends a notice of completion to the BUMC IRB office.